-6. Economy: Business, micro-entrepreneurship, advertising
+6. Economy: Business, Micro-entrepreneurship, Advertising

-Economy in Second Life has a strong impact on how the world works since from the beginning it has been thought to be a basic part of Second Life.
-It has its own currency, Linden Dollars which can be bought and sold for real world dollars on Slexchange.com or other exchange markets on the internet.
-One can assume that the idea of building currency and the idea of ownership of everything people create in Second Life is a strategy to give people more control, responsibility and commitment to their engagement in Second Life and has been of the key success factors for its growth.
-While people really feel to own parts of Second Life makes them owners of the whole game.
-They can start businesses there which can have impact on their real life said even make a real living just by participating in the virtual economy.
-So to say: Building a digital house to buy milk and bread.
+Economy in Second Life has a strong impact on how the world works, since from the beginning it has been thought to be a basic part of Second Life.
+It has its own currency, Linden Dollars, which can be bought and sold for real-world dollars on Slexchange.com or other exchange markets on the internet.
+One can assume that the idea of building currency and the idea of ownership of everything people create in Second Life is a strategy to give people more control, responsibility and commitment to their engagement in Second Life, and has been one of the key success factors for its growth.
+The fact that people really feel like they own parts of Second Life makes them owners of the whole game.
+They can start businesses there, which can have impact on their real life, or even make a real living just by participating in the virtual economy.
+So to speak: Building a digital house to buy milk and bread.

-In the beginning Linden Lab charged a tax for the things you own.
-But this lead to a revolt called "The Second Life Tax revolt" so Linden Lab changed the system to charge for the most scarce resource in Second Life: land.
+In the beginning, Linden Lab charged a tax for the things you own.
+But this lead to a revolt referred to as "The Second Life Tax revolt"12, so Linden Lab changed the system to charge for the most scarce resource in Second Life: land.